Netanyahu urges international "red lines" to stop Iran

 Tehran says it is refining uranium to fuel a planned network of nuclear power plants so that it can export more of its oil and gas.
 The United States and its allies accuse Iran of a covert bid to develop the capability to make nuclear bombs.

-Israel, believed to have the only atomic arsenal in the Middle East, views a nuclear-armed Iran as a threat to its existence.
+Israel, believed to have the only nuclear arsenal in the Middle East, views a nuclear-armed Iran as a threat to its existence.

 U.N.
 ADDRESS

-Gilad Erdan, Israel's environment minister, said on Israel Radio that Dempsey's remarks "were definitely not to our liking".
-Finance Minister Yuval Steinitz said the general's choice of words "was not the best".

-Israeli officials have said Israel has yet to decide on whether to attack Iran, amid divisions within its security cabinet and warnings by military and security chiefs that a strike would have only a limited effect.

-Netanyahu has said he will speak out about what he termed the dangers Iran poses to the world in an address this month to the U.N.
+Netanyahu has said he will speak out about the dangers of Iran in an address this month to the U.N.
 General Assembly in New York.
-He is also expected to meet Obama during his visit, but no announcement has been made.
+He is also expected to hold talks with Obama during his visit, but no announcement has yet been made.

 A senior Israeli official told Reuters last week Netanyahu would seek a firm pledge of U.S. military action if Iran did not back down on uranium enrichment.
 Such a promise could dissuade Israel from attacking Iran alone, Israeli officials have said.

-A United Nations report said on Thursday Iran had more than doubled the number of centrifuges in its fortified bunker at Fordow since May, despite Western pressure and threat of Israeli attack.
+A United Nations report said on Thursday that Iran had more than doubled the number of centrifuges in its fortified bunker at Fordow since May, showing it was still expanding its nuclear programme despite Western pressure and threat of Israeli attack.
 The new machines are not yet operating, the report said.

-"The report confirms what I have been saying for a long time, international sanctions are a burden on Iran's economy but they are not in any way delaying the advancement of Iran's nuclear programme," Netanyahu told his cabinet.
+"The report confirms what I have been saying for a long time, international sanctions are a burden on Iran's economy but they are not in any way delaying the advancement of Iran's nuclear programme," Netanyahu told his cabinet, in public remarks opening the meeting.

 "The Iranians are using the talks with the world powers to win time and to advance their nuclear programme," he said.

+Recent heightened Israeli rhetoric has stoked speculation that Israel might attack Iran before the U.S. elections in November, believing that Obama would give it military help and not risk alienating pro-Israeli voters.

+Israeli officials have said Israel has yet to decide, amid divisions within its security cabinet and warnings by military and security chiefs that a strike would have only a limited effect in setting back Iran's nuclear programme.

-An Iranian general said that if Israel were to strike Iran, Israeli officials would be the target of retaliation, Iranian media reported on Sunday.
+An Iranian general said that if Israel were to attack Iran, Israeli officials would be the target of retaliation, Iranian media reported on Sunday.

 "In case of Israel's military attack against Iran, the officials of (Israel) will be among the first victims of such an attack," Mohammad Ali Assoudi, a brigadier general in the Islamic Revolutionary Guard Corps, told Iran's English-language Press TV.